The Find-a-Spider Guide

 Toxicity:

-Unknown; the adult is a relatively large and mobile spider which should be treated with caution
+Unknown; the adult is a relatively mobile spider which should be treated with caution

 Click to enlarge